 What were the Religious Beliefs in Nasca Lines?

 The Nasca civilization performed rituals to the divinities of the sea, the sky, the Earth, fire, water, wind, and the creator God.
-A significant part of their constructions and elaborations were made for the gods so that there would be no droughts and the canals would not dry up.
-Their religion was also related to the Nasca Lines, considered by some researchers as an agricultural circle and astronomical calendar.
+A significant part of their constructions and elaborations were made for the gods so there would be no droughts, and the canals would not dry up.
+Their religion was also related to the Nasca Lines, considered an agricultural circle and astronomical calendar by some researchers.
 Others point out that they were the site of numerous rituals dedicated to their gods.

 Typical Nasca burials were generally individual, inside a shallow pit.
-In the Middle and Late Nasca periods, burials appeared in deep burial chambers, with lined walls and with more outstanding grave goods than in previous periods, suggesting the appearance of powerful elites and more significant social differentiation.
-At the site of La Muña, in the Palpa valley, this type of burial chamber has been found associated with ceremonial architecture, but unfortunately, already been looted and stolen.
+In the Middle and Late Nasca periods, burials appeared in deep burial chambers, with lined walls and more outstanding grave goods than in previous periods, suggesting the appearance of powerful elites and more significant social differentiation.
+At the site of La Muña, in the Palpa Valley, this type of burial chamber has been found associated with ceremonial architecture.
+Still, unfortunately, it has already been looted and stolen.

 The position of the buried person could be flexed or lying down.
-The angled bodies (fetal position) were wrapped with several layers of shrouds until they formed a bundle, similar to those of the Paracas Culture.
+The angled bodies (fetal position) were wrapped with several shrouds until they formed a bundle, similar to those of the Paracas Culture.
 Some bundles had a so-called “false head,” a slight bulge in the upper part that simulated a head.
-The burial was accompanied by various offerings, mates or vessels filled with food, weapons, and a series of clothing accessories such as hats, plumes, and bouquets.
+The burial was accompanied by various offerings, ma or vessels filled with food, weapons, and clothing accessories such as hats, plumes, and bouquets.

 The importance of the deceased can be determined by the complexity of the chamber’s roof and the number of objects it contains.
 The tombs of the men and women of the village lack luxury.